BNN-UPC/ignnition/docs_rst/Examples/graph_query_neural_networks.rst

 This model addresses a different problem: supervised learning of traditional routing protocols with GNN, such as shortest path or max-min routing.
-To this end, the authors, in paper `Learning and generating distributed routing protocols using graph-based deep learning <https://www.net.in.tum.de/fileadmin/bibtex/publications/papers/geyer2018bigdama.pdf>`__, propose a new GNN architecture that contains two entity types: routers and interfaces, being the latter the several network interfaces of each router in the network.
+To this end, the authors, in the paper `Learning and generating distributed routing protocols using graph-based deep learning <https://www.net.in.tum.de/fileadmin/bibtex/publications/papers/geyer2018bigdama.pdf>`__, propose a new GNN architecture that contains two entity types: routers and interfaces, being the latter the several network interfaces of each router in the network.
 Thus, this model considers a two-stage message-passing scheme with the following structure:

 **Stage1:** routers, interfaces -> interfaces